Engin-Boot/pong-stage-AleenaSaleem/Stage0/README.md

   * Exceptions: This modules captures all the external and internal exceptions during a game

-* The interaction among above module has been illustrated in 'sequence-start.md'
+* The interaction among above module has been illustrated in **sequence start** file